tajo/ladle/CONTRIBUTING.md

 ## Changesets

 Ladle uses [changesets](https://github.com/changesets/changesets) to manage the changelog and releases.
-If your are changing `@ladle/react` you need to [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) (or you will be prompted in your PR):
+If you are changing `@ladle/react` you need to [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) (or you will be prompted in your PR):

 ```sh
 pnpm changeset